Piano Teaching Techniques and Materials 1 (3-0) 3 Cr. Hrs.

 - Demonstrate appropriate sequencing of beginning piano materials.

-- Explain appropriate musicianship skills for the first three years of study.
+- Explain appropriate musicianship skills for the beginning student.

-- Integrate these appropriate musicianship skills into a student's piano lesson program.
+- Integrate these appropriate musicianship skills into a beginning student's piano lesson program.

-- Explain how to prepare students for recitals.
+- Explain how to prepare beginning piano students for recitals.

-- Explain how to prepare students for state and national testing programs.
+- Explain how to prepare beginning piano students for state and national testing programs.

-- Develop a personal professional plan for operating a private teaching studio.
+- Outline a personal professional plan for operating a private teaching studio.

 - Identify appropriate pedagogical texts and reference books for a professional library.